amilz/proof-of-x/README.md

     - Pro plan is limited to 60s which is sufficient MOST of the time but I have seen some executions time out
     - Future phases will have to explore alternatives
     - Note: The Serverless Function logs will automatically be cut-off if the total size reaches over 4KB.
 This will require a log drain for future use
+- CM:
+    - I don't believe metadata currently uses [Metaplex's latest standard](https://docs.metaplex.com/programs/token-metadata/token-standard).
+I think the lack of `properties.files` for the img file causes the NFT to not render on all platforms (e.g., Solana Explorer)

 ## Getting Started